ioflo/bottle/README.rst

 .. _Python: http://python.org/

 ============================
-Bottle: Python Web Framework
+Ewer: Python Web Framework
 ============================

-Bottle is a fast, simple and lightweight WSGI_ micro web-framework for Python_.
+Ewer is an asynchronous fork of Bottle,  a fast, simple and lightweight WSGI_ micro web-framework for Python_.
 It is distributed as a single file module and has no dependencies other than the `Python Standard Library <http://docs.python.org/library/>`_.

 * **Routing:** Requests to function-call mapping with support for clean and  dynamic URLs.